github/docs/content/organizations/managing-organization-settings/deleting-an-organization-account.md

 {% tip %}

-**Tip**: To replace your organization, consider renaming it instead of deleting the existing one.
-Deleting an organization causes its name to be unavailable for 90 days, while renaming an organization allows you to create a new one with the same name immediately.
-For more information, see "[Renaming an organization](/organizations/managing-organization-settings/renaming-an-organization)."
+**Tip**: If you rename an organization, you can create a new organization with the same name immediately.
+For more information, see "[AUTOTITLE](/organizations/managing-organization-settings/renaming-an-organization)."

 {% endtip %}